NAIMA Canada Staff

-Jillian is the Communications Strategist for NAIMA Canada, where she assists with website curation and facilitates digital communication strategies that help advance NAIMA’s environmental preservation efforts.
-These strategies include content, digital marketing, social media, research, and reporting.
+Jillian is the Communications Specialist for NAIMA Canada, where she assists with website curation and facilitates digital communication strategies that help advance NAIMA Canada’s environmental preservation efforts.
+These strategies include outreach, content creation, digital marketing, social media, research, analytics, and reporting.
 She aligns social and creative development for projects, and has a focus on policy, advocacy, and workforce development.

-Prior to joining the NAIMA team, Jillian received her Bachelor of Arts Honours degree in Communications as well as a post-graduate diploma from Algonquin College in Interactive Multimedia and Graphic Design.
+Prior to joining the NAIMA Canada team, Jillian received her Bachelor of Arts Honours degree in Communications Studies as well as a post-graduate diploma with academic distinction from Algonquin College in Interactive Multimedia and Graphic Design.